 IVA Bank Account – Basic Bank Accounts

-The issue of whether you will be required to open a new bank account with a different bank before you enter your IVA can, in some circumstances, be quite confusing.
+Determining whether you will need to open a new bank account before you enter an IVA can, in some circumstances, be quite confusing.

-Then there's the decisions as to which bank you should migrate to and what type of account you should try to open if you do need to move.
+And if you do need to move, there's then the decision as to which bank you should move to, and what type of account you should open.

 Do I need a new bank account for my IVA?

-If you have any outstanding credit agreements with the bank that provides your bank account, such as an overdraft, a credit card or a loan, you will need to included them in your IVA.
+If you have any outstanding credit agreements with the bank that provides you with your bank account, such as an overdraft, a credit card or a loan, then it is extremely likely that you will need to move to a new bank provider.

-This is the case even if your bank account has no overdraft facility.
+And this remains the case even if your bank account is not overdrawn or has no overdraft facility.

 Why do I need to move banks?

-As a result, if you enter into an IVA and do not move your account to another bank, your bank are within their rights to withdraw funds from your current account and use it to repay money owed to a loan that's included in your IVA.
+As a result, if you enter an IVA but do not change to another bank, your bank will retain control over your money.
+They could withdraw funds from your current account to off-set against missed payments to a debt included in your IVA.

-So, for your own protection, it's advisable that you open a new basic bank account with a neutral creditor before you enter an IVA.
+Therefore, for your own protection, it's advisable to open a new basic bank account with a completely neutral provider before the IVA starts.

 What if I don't have debts with my current bank?

-You should give serious consideration to moving to a new bank, even if you have no credit agreements with your existing provider.
+You should give serious consideration to moving to a new provider even if you have no debt with your existing bank.

-Particularly if you hold a 'current account' rather than a 'basic bank account'.
+This is particularly true if you hold a standard 'current account' rather than a 'basic bank account'.

-If you hold a standard current account, and your existing bank becomes aware of your IVA some time in the future, they will probably give you as little as 30 days notice to close your current account down and remove your banking facilities.
+If you hold a standard current account and at some future date your bank becomes aware of your IVA, it is likely they will give you short notice before removing your banking facilities completely.

-This type of account is called a 'basic bank account' although, as shown in the table below, each provider calls their version of a basic account by a different name.
+This type of account is known as a ‘Basic Bank Account’, with each bank calling their version of a this type of account by a different name.

 Once opened, the day to day differences between a current account and a basic account are minimal.